 These are not all of the top salaries in the Philippines, but the main areas to which you can pay attention.

 The lowest paying jobs in the Philippines are forestry workers, aqua-farm cultivators and farmworkers, and also tailors, dressmakers and hatters.
 The lowest salary in the Philippines is PHP6,290 monthly.

 If you are short on cash, we recommend that you get a loan.
 To make sure you have fast approval and low interest, choose Digido.

 Digido is an online loan facility that allows you to get small loans easily.
 It is not like a bank that requires a lot of things from the applicants.

 Here are the benefits of applying for a loan from Digido:

-– Online – no need to queue up in physical locations; just submit your documents online.
+– Online – no need to fall in line in physical locations; just submit your documents online.

 – Fast – get approved in as short as 24 hours.